Just 45 minutes from Columbus, Ohio, Springfield makes an easy day trip or a fun weekend trip for families!

 In mid-June my family took a trip to Springfield, Ohio to discover some new family-friendly activities and explore a city that was new to us!
 We were pleasantly surprised to find that Springfield is only 45 minutes from Columbus, which makes this trip an easy day trip or an overnight trip where you won’t spend a huge chunk of your time driving!

-Here are 6 family-friendly activities in Springfield, Ohio plus where to eat and where to stay during your trip!
+Here are 6 things to do with your kids in Springfield, Ohio plus where to eat and where to stay during your trip!

 137 E Main St.